 from the subclass of Default_Table point of view, it may or may not need functionality for file uploading and pdf/csv handling.
 In this case, those child classes without needs for such functionality should not have those redundant logic at all, but by inheriting your God class they have to receive those fields/methods that shouldnt belong to them.
 You are breaking encapsulation and achieving low cohesion by putting unrelated fields/methods into the same class.

 Excuse me, but having an inherited method in a child class which is not actually used does not break encapsulation or lower cohesion.
+If there is a method in the abstract class which is not used then it is not defined in concrete class.

 In this post he wrote: